zaption/malaise/README.md

 ###Options
 * offset: `defualt: 0` - The distance in pixels you want images to load relative to the visible part of the screen.
 * path: `defualt: ''` - The base path for the images you are loading.
+* selector: `defualt: .malaise` - The selector you want lazy load on.
 * loadedClass: `defualt: 'malaise-loaded'` - Class added to loaded images, useful for animating in images.
 * breakpoint: `defualt: '767px'` - The min-width to load in mobile versions of images.
 * container: `defualt: window` - The scrolling container your elements are in.